doubledutch/rn-client/README.md

 ### Props

 - `user`.
 The attendee whose avatar should be displayed.
-This can be `client.currentUser` to display the avatar of the attendee currently viewing the app, or another attendee object.
+This can be the current attendee resolved from the `client.getCurrentUser()` Promise, to display the avatar of the attendee currently viewing the app, or another attendee object.
 - `size`.
 The diameter of the avatar image.